MicrosoftDocs/cpp-docs/docs/c-runtime-library/inp-inpw-inpd.md

 ## Return Value

 The functions return the byte, word, or double word read from `port`.
-There is no error return.
+There's no error return.

 ## Remarks